qrtl/rmm-custom/openai_connector/README.rst

 -  The base_url, token_type, and header_api_key_string are prefilled by
    this module.

-Basically, The OpenAI session should be added by a specific module that depends on this one.
+Basically, the OpenAI session should be added by a specific module that depends on this one.
 To adjust the session attributes,

 -  Go to Settings → Technical →OpenAI Vision Sessions.